wheatgreaser/wheatgreaser.github.io/apiing.md

 ## 5th february, 2024:
 I DID CR (CREATING AND READING) OPERATIONS WITH PYTHON AND DID SQL AND ADDED SOMETHING TO THE DATABASE.
 BRO.
 I AM THE FUCKING BEST.
 IT ACTUALLY GOT ADDED?!
 WHAT THE FUCK. i am using raw sql using the psycogpg2 module.
 IF I JUST COMPLETE THE UD PART, CRUD IN PYTHON. this is so cool.![databased](/images/imagesforapipage/image.png)

+## 6th february, 2024:
+CRUDing is done.
+I FINISHED IT. you can look it up [here](https://github.com/wheatgreaser/library_api). so i plan to return to this again, but i know how to build a basic api and connect a database to it and shit like that , so im going to build a project. yes.